liukidar/Virtual-Table-Object/README.md

 The Virtual-Table-Manager manages all the VTOs and allow the user to query them.
 Each query will be generated on the fly and then cached into the SESSION (if a query id is provided).
 Params and variables provided on each call will be substituted each time.

 Each VTO must be declared in its own file (inside the 'vtos' directory), named 'VTOClassname.php'.
-Here's is a class template:
+Here's a class template:

 ```php
 //VTOExample.php